-When College Plans Washed Away With Hurricane Maria
+For Many Puerto Ricans, College Plans Washed Away With Hurricane Maria

 Yerianne Roldán wants to be a graphic designer, or maybe a writer, or maybe both.
 Her good friend and classmate, Zuleyka Avila, has already made up her mind.
 She's going to be a pediatrician.